Blog

 Adalo focuses on getting mobile apps built and published with minimal friction.
 Its drag-and-drop editor, integrated database, and component marketplace make it straightforward to assemble functional apps for iOS and Android.
 It does not use generative AI, but its visual builder is simple enough that most people can ship an MVP in a weekend.

 The publishing workflow is one of the smoothest in the no-code space.
 Adalo handles the App Store and Google Play submission process, which saves hours of configuration.
 Adalo 3.0, a recent infrastructure overhaul, delivered 3-4x faster app performance.
-The trade-off is limited backend power, complex data logic may require connecting an external backend like Xano or Supabase.
+The trade-off is limited backend power - complex data logic may require connecting an external backend like Xano or Supabase.

 A free plan is available for learning and prototyping.
 Paid plans start at $36/month (billed annually) or $45/month on a monthly basis, with limits on database records and app actions on lower tiers.